Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Unpacked.md

 ### commit-parameters-versions.bin

 !!! info "This enables versioning, ensuring that different variations of the same commit message can coexist."

+!!! warning "There should be 1 entry for each event!!
+Regardless of whether it has a message or not!!"

 This is an array of: